Revision surgery

 Hey chiquis!

 I had an unexpected emergency colectomy in 1991.
-I had no idea of what was going on so I was completely dependant on the doctors treating me for guidance.
+I had no idea of what was going on, so I was completely dependent on the doctors treating me for guidance.

-I was led to believe that with a j-pouch my bowels would function normally.
-I had a temporary ilio for 6months while the j-pouch construction healed.
-I was reattached I expected to be normal again.
+I was led to believe that with a j-pouch, my bowels would function normally.
+I had a temporary ileo for 6 months while the j-pouch construction healed.
+When I was reattached, I expected to be normal again.
 Not!

-I had the j-pouch until 2017 when it had to be removed because for the 25 years that I had my bowels were never normal or even close.
+I had the j-pouch until 2017 when it had to be removed because, for the 25 years that I had it, my bowels were never normal or even close.
 I lived on the toilet.
 I was miserable!

 I hadn't seen a gastroenterologist!
-If you can believe it I was still seeing the surgeon that did the procedure in 1991 for all those years.
+If you can believe it, I was still seeing the surgeon who did the procedure in 1991 for all those years.
 I ended up having to leave the health system to get away from him.

 Anyway, I finally found a surgeon who told me the j-pouch had to go.
 It was serving no purpose except making me sick.

-There's been many advances since 1991 and ostomy procedures has improved.
+There have been many advances since 1991, and ostomy procedures have improved.
 I'm not sure they even do the j-pouch anymore.

-Make sure you have a good surgeon that isn't practicing some new procedure.
+Make sure you have a good surgeon who isn't practicing some new procedure.

 Good luck!